Thank you for reading our post, please rate this article at the end.

 Metabolic Rates

-Another factor behind a fish’s duration of survival outside water is the amount of energy it needs to stay alive.
+Another factor in a fish’s survival time out of water is the energy it needs to stay alive.
 Metabolic rates depend on the environmental conditions of its natural habitat, such as temperature, which affects its body temperature.

-For instance, fish that live in colder temperatures have slower metabolic rates, which means slow oxygen consumption and longer survival duration.
+For instance, fish that live in colder waters have slower metabolic rates, which means lower oxygen consumption and longer survival.

 Oxygen Demand